tustunkok/tustunkok.github.io/_posts/2020-05-16-how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.md

 management to the containers is embedded in the site itself.
 In Colab, this process is handled by Google Accounts.
 Thus, if you want to set up a site like those, you have to handle the access management by yourself.

+### Prerequisites
+**Concepts about Linux**
+1. Know how to use a Linux machine from remote via SSH.
+2. Understand how network namespaces work under Linux.
+3. Understand what is the mount concept and how mounting works under Linux.

+**Concepts about Docker**
+1. Some working experience with Docker.
+2. Know how to create new images.
+3. Know how to customize existing images.
+4. Some knowledge about Docker Compose.

+**Concepts about Other Staff**
+1. Knowledge about Git will make your life easier.

 ### JupyterHub
 [JupyterHub][jupyterhub-link] is an open-source multi-user version of the